 CALL TODAY 330-774-1341

-Questions about insurance, Medicare, or financial planning?
+Questions about insurance, Medicare, or retirement planning?
 Reach out today and let me assist you with these important decisions.
 It is my pleasure to help and guide you towards your best options.
 We can meet at your home, one of my offices, or work over the phone